 Outside director Andrew House has a wealth of experience and deep insight in international business management, understanding of customer needs and consumer products, and emerging technologies through key roles in global companies.
 Having worked both inside and outside Japan, he has a strong cross-cultural perspective, and he also has accumulated experience as an outside director and about committee activities at Japanese and overseas companies.
 The Company expects him to continuously contribute to the Company through his global management, ESG, product/technology, and sales/marketing skills.
-Since his inauguration in June 2019, he has supervised the companies' overall management providing an objective and broad perspective as a Member of the Nomination Committee, and he has fulfilled the duties of outside director.
+Since his inauguration in June 2019, he has supervised the companies' overall management providing an objective and broad perspective as a Member of the Nomination Committee, and from June 2023, as the Chair of the Nomination Committee and a Member of the Compensation Committee, and he has fulfilled the duties of outside director.
 Therefore, the Company appointed him as an outside director for Nissan.